-Changes in elastic properties resulting from the removal of the smaller particles (i.e., those with highest surface area), the creation of pits of dissolution on the grain surfaces, and changes at grain contacts such as grain welding caused by injection of CO2 saturated solution have been reported by Vialle and Vanorio (2011).
-This project aims to contribute to the experimental side of rock fluid interaction for carbon storage by building on precipitation/dissolution experiments that we conducted in carbonate rocks (Fig. 1; Weger et al., 2012) addressing the potential changes in the seal rocks resulting from CO2 injections.
+Changes in elastic properties resulting from the removal of the smaller particles (i.e., those with highest surface area), the creation of pits of dissolution on the grain surfaces, and changes at grain contacts such as grain welding caused by injection of $CO_2$ saturated solution have been reported by Vialle and Vanorio (2011).

+This project aims to contribute to the experimental side of rock fluid interaction for carbon storage by building on past precipitation/dissolution experiments that we conducted in carbonate rocks (Weger et al., 2012) addressing the potential changes in the seal rocks resulting from $CO_2$ injections.

-Figure 1: Set-up of previous dissolution experiments using the Autolab 1000 where the fluid composition is constantly monitored.
+Figure 1: Set-up of proposed dissolution experiments using the Autolab 1000 which allows for pre-CO2-Brine saturation.